solarwinds/apm-python/CONTRIBUTING.md

 ### Git Repos and Directory Structure

-The following is highly recommended for development work on SolarWinds Observability application performance management library (SWO APM)
+The following is highly recommended for development work on SolarWinds APM.

 This repo can be used to auto-instrument [testbed apps](https://github.com/appoptics/opentelemetry-python-testbed) for manual testing and exploring.
 The code in this repository uses code in [solarwinds-apm-liboboe](https://github.com/librato/solarwinds-apm-liboboe) via C-extension with SWIG (see further below).
 Setup of the oboe extension is done by downloading oboe from SolarWinds Cloud OR with local oboe code.